edisnord/notes-app-yew/README.md

 In this repository i have written a simple note keeping Yew app using Tailwind as a CSS framework with the intent of trying out Rust frontend development as a JavaScript/TypeScript+React replacement.

-To run the example you need to install the Trunk crate binary globally using cargo and then run the command `trunk serve` in the repo's root.
+To run the example just `trunk serve` in the repo's root, any Tailwind css in the project will be automatically compiled through this command as well.

+Requires:
+    Trunk (cargo install trunk)
+    Adding wasm32 target to rustup (`rustup target add wasm32-unknown-unknown`) Tailwind, PostCSS, autoprefixer (`npm install -D tailwindcss postcss autoprefixer`)

 Screenshots:
 ![Home Screen](/screenshots/Home%20screen.png)